How to set boundaries in your 24/7 role

-We’ve partnered with TED speaker Tracy Brower, Ph.D., MM, MCR, for a Summer Reading Club – using her book Bring Work to Life as a guide.
-To dig in deeper, we’re answering your most pressing questions weekly on our blog.
-Here’s Tracy’s fourth response.
-See last week’s answer and sign up for our reading club.
+We partnered with TED speaker Tracy Brower, Ph.D., MM, MCR, for a Summer Reading Club – using her book Bring Work to Life as a guide.
+To dig in deeper, we’ve answered your most pressing questions weekly on our blog.
+See last week’s answer about what to do when you’re feeling overwhelmed by work and life.
+Here’s our fourth one, written by Tracy.

 How can I manage my work-life integration if I need to be available to my team/manager/customers 24/7?